What do we need to do to support people affected by mental health difficulties?

 What do we need to take into account?

 There were limitations to the survey, and some groups were less well represented than others.
 This included men and people from black, Asian, and minority ethnic (BAME) groups.
-To help address this, this year’s survey has been translated and made available in Urdu and Punjabi as well as English and Welsh.
+To help address this, the latest survey has been translated and made available in Urdu and Punjabi as well as English and Welsh.

 What does the future hold?